-shortfall following any default of the Eligible Third Party responsible for pooled investments, you may not receive your partial entitlement and may share in that shortfall pro-rata.
+Warning: in the event of an irreconcilable shortfall following any default of the Eligible Third Party responsible for omnibus investments, you may not receive your full entitlement and may share in that shortfall pro-rata.

-Insolvency Risk Warning: there is a risk in the event of the insolvency of the Eligible Third Party that the designation of the pooled account as a client account may be challenged by a liquidator or the process of obtaining your funds may be delayed.
+Insolvency Risk Warning: there is a risk in the event of the insolvency of the Eligible Third Party that the designation of the omnibus account as a client account may be challenged by a liquidator or the process of obtaining your funds may be delayed.

-You hereby consent, by accepting these Terms, to the holding of your Client Assets in a pooled account as described above.
+You hereby consent, by accepting these Terms, to the holding of your Client Assets in an omnibus account as described above.